 Investment in International Operations.
 We intend to strategically invest in our international operations in order to expand our user base and advertiser base and increase user engagement and monetization internationally.
-In the three months ended December 31, 2016, we had 252 million average MAUs internationally compared to 67 million average MAUs in the United States.
-In addition, our number of users is growing at a faster rate in many international markets, such as Canada, France, Germany India, Japan, Mexico, the Philippines, Saudi Arabia, and South Korea.
+In the three months ended December 31, 2017, we had 262 million average MAUs internationally compared to 68 million average MAUs in the United States.
+In addition, our number of users is growing at a faster rate in many international markets.
 However, we derive the majority of our advertising revenue from advertisers in the United States.